How To Find Unicorn Falls In Mount Jerusalem National Park NSW

 Uki’s Best Kept Secret | Unicorn Falls

 As part of my nature-therapy, I took on the challenge of finding ‘Unicorn Falls’ near Uki and 30 minutes from Murwillumbah NSW.
-All I knew about the waterfall was that it was located inside Mt Jersulaum National Park near Uki.
+All I knew about the waterfall was that they are located inside Mt Jerusalem National Park near Uki.
 The falls weren’t easy to find and I encourage you to follow this detailed guide and you won’t get off the beaten track!

 This Way To Unicorn Falls